Torono909/Infinity-Hax-Rewrite/README.md

 > better support on github <br/>
 > more developers <br/>

-and i hope you enjoy paid version if you haven"t bought it yet.
+and i hope you enjoy paid version if you haven't bought it yet.